-If you are unable to answer a call for any reason, you can find out who was calling you, provided that this service is available.
-In this way, you can call the person back, if necessary.
+If you are unable to answer a call for any reason, you can find out who is calling you, if this service is available.
+So that you can call the person back, if necessary.

-The number of missed calls is displayed on the idle screen immediately after a call was missed.
+The number of missed calls displays on the idle screen immediately after a call is missed.

-To view the missed call immediately, proceed as follows.
+To view the missed call immediately: